peteryland/binoxxo/README.md

-## Binoxxo and Binairo Solver
+## Super-Fast Binoxxo and Binairo Solver

-This program solves *Binoxxo* and *Binairo* (aka *Tohu wa Vohu*, *Binary Puzzle*, *Tic-Tac-Logic*, *Unruly*) puzzles.
-These puzzles are really similar, differing only in the uniqueness rule.
-This solver now applies this rule.
+This program solves *Binoxxo* and *Binairo* (aka *Tohu wa Vohu*, *Binary Puzzle*, *Tic-Tac-Logic*, *Unruly*, *Takuzu*) puzzles.
+The Rules: From a partially-filled grid of Xs and Os (or sometimes 0s and 1s), the grid must be filled in, ensuring that no three symbols appear consecutively, and that each row and column contains an equal number of each symbol.
+In some publications the uniqueness rule applies, which adds the extra condition that all rows and columns must be unique.
+This solver honours this extra rule by default.
-Confusingly, I first saw this puzzle in the Swiss German newspaper [*Blick am Abend*](http://www.blickamabend.ch/) when it replaced *Hashiwokakero* (aka *Bridges*, *橋をかけろ*) in early 2014, but they call it *Binoxxo* even though it has the extra *Binairo* rule.

 You need a Haskell compiler or interpreter to run the solver.
 Get it from your package manager (e.g. `aptitude install haskell-platform`), or from the